Transaction per second (TPS)

 Imagine that there are 1,600 companies in total on the public network.
 Each of them running a private blockchain on their separate infrastructure.
 Let's imagine that the network is fully saturated and they are utilizing all the 97,000 TPS on their private blockchains.

-If every single company creates proof of the current state of their private blockchain and records it on the public blockchain that means 155,200,000 TPS could be achieved on the QAN blockchain platform per second.
+If every single company creates proof of the current state of their private blockchain and records it on the public blockchain that means 155,200,000 TPS could be achieved on the QAN public blockchain per second in a hybrid setting.

 Last updated